 The misconception of load planning for a majority of small motor carriers is, ‘the best load is always the highest-paying load out of an area.’
 However, only considering the highest-paying load without looking at other factors is like purchasing a lottery ticket: winning is possible, but not likely.

 The first mistake many planners make researching a load is asking, “How much does it pay?”
 Why?
 Because this isn’t enough information.
-As a planner, you need to know the amount of money required on each load that will cover your Break-Even Point, leave you the necessary cash for emergencies and to grow your company.
+As a planner, you need to know the amount of money required on each load that will cover your Break-Even Point, leave you the necessary cash for emergencies, and grows your company.

 Your Break-Even Point is a combination of three factors: